JVM-RingBuffer/RingBuffer/BUILD.md

 Set IntelliJ IDEA property: `idea.no.launcher=true`
 `AbstractRingBufferTest.CONCURRENCY` is the number of concurrent producers and the number of concurrent consumers where applicable.
-If simultaneous multithreading is not two-way or not enabled, tweak `AbstractTestThread.spreader`.
+If hyper-threading is not two-way or not enabled, tweak `AbstractTestThread.spreader`.